Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Acknowledgement

 \section{Acknowledgement}

 The author would like thank Abhishek Dhar for useful comments on the manuscript.
-He also acknowledges the support of the core research grant no. CRG/2021/002455 and MATRICS grant MTR/2021/000350 from the Science and Engineering Research Board (SERB), Department of Science and Technology, Government of India.
-A.K. also acknowledges support from the Department of Atomic Energy, Government of India, under project no. 19P1112R\&D.
+A. K. also acknowledge the support of the core research grant no. CRG/2021/002455 and MATRICS grant MTR/2021/000350 from the Science and Engineering Research Board (SERB), Department of Science and Technology, Government of India.
+Further, A.K. acknowledges support from the Department of Atomic Energy, Government of India, under project no. 19P1112R\&D.